k3nnethfrancis/shoshin-dot-blog/content/posts/naive-ventures.md

 I call these 'naïve ventures'.
 They were projects I started, usually alongside others, that told a story about the world that I wanted to contribute to.
 But in reality, they were nothing that I would have ever quit my day job for.

-So when I did quit my day job to start a company, it felt like jumping into arctic waters with no wetsuit after spening hours in the hot tub.
+So when I did quit my day job to start a company, it felt like jumping into arctic waters with no wetsuit after spending the last hour in the hot tub.

 It's not like my previous ventures didn't teach me valuable lessons.
 I don't think I'd have made it this far without those experiences.